pengchengzeng/pengchengzeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨‍🎓 About Me
 I am currently a tenure-track Assistant Professor and Principal Investigator (PI) at the Institute of Mathematical Sciences, ShanghaiTech University.
-My research focuses on statistical machine learning, artificial intelligence, and biomedical big data analytics.
 I received my Ph.D. in Statistics from Newcastle University, UK, in 2018, under the supervision of [Prof. Jian Qing Shi](https://www.sustech.edu.cn/zh/faculties/shijianqing.html) (史建清).
+My research interests include statistical machine learning, artificial intelligence, and biomedical big data analytics.
+I am PI of a National Natural Science Foundation of China (NSFC) Youth Science Fund project.

 The research group I lead focuses on the following areas:
 - **AI and statistics**, with an emphasis on explainable AI and uncertainty quantification;
 - **Functional data analysis**, covering methodology, theory, and applications;
 - **Statistical genomics**, including single-cell multi-omics and spatial transcriptomics;
-- Interdisciplinary research bridging **data science** with other fields.
+- Interdisciplinary research bridging data science with other fields.

 📢📢 <span style="color:red;"> Prospective graduate and undergraduate students are welcome to join my group.
 We are also seeking a postdoctoral fellow.
 See Opportunities for details.